ningweinw/build-applications-w-copilot-agent-mode/.github/steps/5-setup-frontend-react-framework.md

 > Don't proceed with the next activity until all of these steps are completed.
 >```

-### :keyboard: Activity: Let's make the octofit tracker app look nice, pretty, and add some color

-> **Prompt**
->
-> ```prompt
-> Based on the example monafit tracker app in the docs/mona-high-school-fitness-tracker.md file and use octofit as the name for mergington's high schools app.
-Let's style this like App.css and make it look nice.
->
-> -  Edit the App.css file to do the following:
->   - Add some color to the background.
->   - Add some color to the text.
->   - Add some color to the tables.
->   - Add some color to the buttons.
->   - Add some color to the headings.
->   - Add some color to the links.
->   - Add some color to the navigation menu.
-> - Add the octofitapp-small logo justified to the left to the app and make it look nice.
-> - Add a favicon to the app and make it look nice.
->
->Don't proceed with the next activity until all of these steps are completed.
->```

 ### :keyboard: Optional Activity: Iterate on the appearance and try different models

 >[!NOTE]